In response to my post The Significance of the TSH-T3 Circadian Rhythm, Julien wrote:

 - There will be a higher peak FT3 that may confuse your pituitary gland and over-suppress TSH levels (making your doctor think you are overdosed when you are not), and

 - Even if you were to take the single LT3 dose before going to bed, the peak FT3 is short-lived and then falls to baseline.
 It may not sustain itself long enough to work in synergy with other hormone peaks during the night.

 Paul Robinson’s “Circadian T3 Method” (CT3M) — a book and some of his blog posts at paulrobinsonthryoid.com — discusses many of these rhythmic factors, dose timing and dose strength, and how to measure your vital signs.

-A lot of the decision-making wisdom he offers about dose timing is based on the principle of supporting the natural circadian rhythm of cortisol with the T3 dose you are taking.
+A lot of the decision-making wisdom he offers about dose timing is based on the principle of supporting the natural circadian rhythm of cortisol and other hormones with the T3 dose you are taking.

 His book on CT3M and its principles can be adapted to a person taking only a little T3 with mostly T4, even though it is written for those like me on 100% T3 monotherapy.

 People who use Paul Robinson’s protocol tend to